-In this post I want to focus on cybersecurity requirements related to EU MDR.
+In this post we want to focus on cybersecurity requirements form medical devices in relation EU MDR 2017/745.
 Annex I of the regulation contains cybersecurity related requirements both for pre-marked and post-market aspects.
 Below there is a summary of these requirements:

-The guideline provides then on overview of all the main cybersecurity requirements related to the MDR.
+The guideline provides then on overview of all the main cybersecurity requirements for medical devices related to the MDR.
 I want, in this post to focus specifically on two concepts which are the most important ones:

 - Security by Design